djalbat/Easy-DragAndDrop/README.md

 secondExplorer.addDroppableElement(rubbishBin);
 ```

 Here the rubbish bin will listen for dragging events from both of the explorers.
-Each of the explorers will listen for dragging events of the other's.
+Each of the explorers will listen for dragging events of the other one.

 ## Opening files